helidon-io/helidon-examples/examples/openapi/README.md

 This example shows a simple greeting application, similar to the one from the Helidon SE QuickStart, enhanced with OpenAPI support.

-Most of the OpenAPI document in this example comes from a static file packaged with the application.
+The OpenAPI document in this example comes from a static file packaged with the application.

 ## Build and run